TerminalAddict/loudas.com-website/_posts/2020-09-21-Springtime-arrives-in-2020.md

 comments: true
 excerpt_separator: <!--more-->
 ---
-So, 2020 (a lot of thanks to Covid-19 or Corona virus) has been mental **still** it doesn't seem to be ending 😭 !
+So, 2020 (a lot of thanks to Covid-19 or Corona virus) has been mental **still**. it doesn't seem to be ending 😭 !
 So today I thought I'd write about some things.

 <!--more-->

 ## Covid-19 Update
 So, we're now at level 2, meaning shopping can still be tricky; we have a tracker app so the gubbermint knows where we are at all times, and yeah ... whatever 😲
-But, we're allow on the boat!
+But, we're allowed on the boat!

 For a while we couldn't do that, so there was a lot of beer drinking 🤣
 Thanks [Good George](https://www.goodgeorge.co.nz/){: target="_blank"}🥂